marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * _Everyone_ is dour and on-edge after the fire
 * Have Aldern send a paper bird to the party, thanking them
+* Have someone die in Sandpoint in the following days, and the measuring equipment will pick up a strong increase in power of the Runewell.

 Q&A: